hlud6646/game-logic/README.md

 ## Implementation.
 Since the idea basically came up in the hunt for a meaningful Scala project for learning, Scala + Play will be the backend.
 Not sure yet for the front, mobile version etc.

+Since players alternate moving first in a match of 6 games, they can have different actions.
+(Think fox and the hounds).
+This means that the inital board doesn't actually have to be that symmetrical.
+Left right symmetry will still be an aesthetic plus though.
+On this note, gotta figure out the scoring.
+Probs need to wait till the end of the match and then call the winner, and calculate elo delta based on score.

+Triggers/callbacks to make things happen.
+E.g.
+Action: Move a token to another square.
+Callback: If the destination already contains a token, delete it.
+In other words, 'take a piece.'
+Another example, steering towards Conway's GOL might be 'If a monkey is placed next to an elephant, it dies.'
+Probabaly these cutesy things (elephants can stomp on monkeys) should be built in.
+Amoebas can mess with any other animal.
+Rats can escape anything except amoebas.
+Elephants can stomp rats.
+Nothing but an amoeba can even see an amoeba.

 ## UX.
 ### Color.